Hope van Dyne: VFX and special effects

 Scanline VFX worked on the Wasp's special effects.
 Marvel Studios VFX supervisor Stephane Ceretti noted that they wanted Van Dyne to "move in a very balletic way and we wanted her to be very graceful in the way she flies".
-Wanting to avoid comparisons to Tinker Bell, Ceretti added that they studied parkour and came up with a set of rules for her flying and fighting inclduing that "she can only fly when she's small".
+Wanting to avoid comparisons to Tinker Bell, Ceretti added that they studied parkour and came up with a set of rules for her flying and fighting including that "she can only fly when she's small".
 The VFX team utilised macro photography, motion control camera work, and animation to constantly change scale and perspective for her fight scenes.

 Original comic derivations

 Throughout the mainstream comics set in the Marvel Universe (Earth-616), the superhero character, Wasp, was Janet van Dyne, who debuted in the anthology series Tales to Astonish #44 (June 1963, plotted by Stan Lee, scripted by H.E.
 Huntley, and drawn by Jack Kirby) as Ant-Man / Henry "Hank" Pym's partner, having become the Wasp to avenge the death of her father.
 Janet co-starred in Tales to Astonish as the Wasp until #69 (1963–65) and was a founding member of the Avengers.
 Throughout the Marvel Cinematic Universe (MCU), Janet van Dyne (portrayed by Michelle Pfeiffer) is introduced as the mother to Hope van Dyne and was presumed dead after she shrunk to subatomic level to stop a nuclear missile, becoming trapped in the Quantum Realm.
 In the MCU, Nick Fury's Avengers Initiative was inspired and named after Captain Marvel's call sign, while in the comics the Avengers were named by Janet.

 Hope van Dyne is an original character in the MCU and was loosely based on the concept of supervillain Hope Pym, also known as the Red Queen, who is also the daughter of Hank Pym and Janet van Dyne.
 Hope Pym existed in the MC2 universe alongside her twin brother, Henry Pym Jr. Conversely, the filmmakers of Ant-Man noted that they "decided to reimagine [Van Dyne] as a more sympathetic character" and she "didn't give in to her hate the same way her comic book counterpart did and even began aiding her [estranged] father once she found out that a new villain was going to abuse his technology".